 A 6-year-old who covers their ears in the cafeteria or gets 'lost' staring at patterns, needing to see that their intense focus is a gift, not just a distraction.

-The book can be read cold, but parents should be ready to discuss why Sammy's ears or eyes might feel things more 'strongly' than others.
+The book can be read cold, but parents may want to be prepared to discuss how other children or adults might react to Sammy's sensory sensitivities, especially if the child has experienced similar reactions.
 The school hallway scene is a good place to pause and ask about the child's own school environment.
 A parent might choose this after their child comes home crying because a classmate called them 'weird' for a sensory habit or after a difficult parent-teacher conference regarding 'focus' issues.

 Younger children (4-5) will focus on the vibrant illustrations and the 'hidden' details Sammy sees.
 Older children (7-8) will better grasp the social nuance of Sammy feeling different and the relief of finding a true friend.